dosbox-staging/dosbox-staging/docs/build-windows.md

 2. Select a **Release** build type in Visual Studio, and run the build.

-## Build using MSYS2 (legacy method)
+## Build using MSYS2 (deprecated)

 > **Note**
 >
-> The Visual Studio toolchain is recommended; that is what we use to build our
-> official releases.
-The MSYS2 workflow is not actively maintained and tested.
+> MSYS2 builds are not actively maintained or tested by the development
-> We're just keeping the MSYS2 instructions here in case we'll need them in the
-> future.
-Also, note that there are some functional differences in the MSYS2 build
-> (e.g., FPU precision and networking support).
+> team.
+We will probably remove this section in the future.

 1. Install MSYS2: <https://www.msys2.org/wiki/MSYS2-installation/>